DigitalPhonetics/speaker-anonymization/README.md

 published at
 Interspeech 2022.

-**In addition to the code, we are going to provide a live demo soon.**
+**Check out our live demo on Hugging Face: [https://huggingface.co/spaces/sarinam/speaker-anonymization](https://huggingface.co/spaces/sarinam/speaker-anonymization)**

 ## System Description
 The system is based on the Voice Privacy Challenge 2020 which is included as submodule.
 It uses the basic idea of